exucutional/bioinformatics/README.md

 Problem 13 - Reconstruct a String from its Paired Composition

+Problem 14 - Generate Contigs from a Collection of Reads

 Problem 15 - Construct a String Spelled by a Gapped Genome Path